NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Milopoxy.md

 abilities_mid:
   - name: ""
   - name: "Righteous Obstinancy"
-    desc: "`pf2:r` (mental) **Trigger** The milopoxy is targeted by a mental effect that allows a saving throw;\n**Effect** The milopoxy boasts ample bravado against the triggering effect, granting itself a +2 circumstance bonus to the saving throw."
+    desc: "`pf2:r` (mental) **Trigger** The milopoxy is targeted by a mental effect that allows a saving throw;\n* * *\n\n**Effect** The milopoxy boasts ample bravado against the triggering effect, granting itself a +2 circumstance bonus to the saving throw."

   - name: "Selfish Protection"
     desc: "`pf2:r`  **Trigger** An enemy damages the milopoxy's ward.
-Both the enemy and ward must be within 15 feet of the milopoxy;\n**Effect** The milopoxy Strides to a space adjacent to its ward to shield them.
+Both the enemy and ward must be within 15 feet of the milopoxy;\n* * *\n\n**Effect** The milopoxy Strides to a space adjacent to its ward to shield them.
 The ward gains resistance 10 to the triggering damage.
 All damage prevented this way is dealt to the milopoxy instead.
 The milopoxy can use Bask In Glory as part of this reaction."

 attacks:
   - name: ""